-The MOVE IT Center diagnoses and treats children with disorders of the nerves and muscles of the esophagus, stomach, and intestines.
+The MOVE IT Center, under the direction of Hayat Mousa, M.D., diagnoses and treats children with disorders of the nerves and muscles of the esophagus, stomach, and intestines.
 These problems lead to difficulties with the passage of solids, liquids, and gases through the digestive tract.
 Symptoms of these types of disorders, called “motility disorders,” include difficulty swallowing, abdominal bloating, diarrhea or constipation, poor appetite, nausea, and chronic abdominal or chest pain.

 In addition to having a thorough physical examination, patients at the center may have laboratory, X-ray, breath hydrogen, and endoscopic testing.
 Many patients will also undergo manometry (measurement of pressures and muscle strength in the esophagus or intestine).
 In the course of their treatment, patients and their families may work with dietitians, physical therapists, psychologists, and surgeons.